Understanding Financial Offenses In MAINE

 If you have been accused of some form of financial impropriety or fraud, it is crucial that you act fast.
 The prosecutor in your case will begin building the case against you well before you are charged in many cases, which means you will be at a disadvantage from day one.
 Your best chance at protecting your legal rights and fighting back against the charges laid against you are with the help of an experienced financial offenses lawyer.

 Attorney William Ashe is a dedicated defense attorney with a reputation for vigorously defending his clients.
-To discuss your defense options, contact the Law Offices of William H. Ashe right away.
+To discuss your defense options, contact the Ashe Law Offices right away.

 There is an extensive variety of financial offenses under both state and federal law.
 In addition to the steep penalties that each of these offenses carries, a conviction for a financial offense can also cause serious harm to your reputation.
 Some of the most commonly charged white-collar crimes in Maine include: